petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 In Red Hat, you can run `sudo yum deplist <package_name>` to show all the packages that are installed when executing the `sudo yum install <package_name>` command.
 Then you can use that output to download all `.rpm` files to create an archive that can be used as the application package.

-1. Example, to create a VM application package to install PowerShell for Red Hat, first run the following commands to enable the repository where PowerShell can be downloaded from and also to identify the package dependencies on a new RHEL VM.
+1. Example, to create a VM Application package to install PowerShell for Red Hat, first run the following commands to enable the repository where PowerShell can be downloaded from and also to identify the package dependencies on a new RHEL VM.

 - RHEL 7: